Deciding on (and then actually getting!) the Disney World dining reservations you want is one of the toughest parts about planning your trip.

 Think outside the box

 Sometimes you may have to compromise a bit to get what you want.
 This is especially true if your group is on the larger size (anything more than 6).

 - If you can’t get 1 reservation for your entire group, try splitting up into 2 smaller ones.
-When you check in you’ll be able to ask the hostess to sit you together (or at least near one another, although this isn’t a guarantee.
-And, depending on your group size, even if you booked under 1 reservation, the table configurations at some restaurants simply don’t allow for large groups to be seated all together so there is always the chance your group might be split up.
+When you check-in, you’ll be able to ask the hostess to seat you together (or at least near one another, although this isn’t a guarantee.
+And, depending on your group size, even if you booked under 1 reservation, the table configurations at some restaurants simply don’t allow for large groups to be seated all together, so there is always the chance your group might be split up.

-If you weren’t able to get what you wanted at the 180 day mark, don’t give up
+If you weren’t able to get what you wanted at the 60-day mark, don’t give up

-People often feel like if they got up early at exactly 180 days and weren’t successful snagging what they wanted that all hope is lost – but it isn’t!
-If you’re past the 180 day mark, give these tips below a try.
+People often feel like if they got up early at exactly 60 days and weren’t successful snagging what they wanted that all hope is lost – but it isn’t!
+If you’re past the 60-day mark, give these tips below a try.